Palace of the Shirvanshahs: Ovdan

 Not far from the bathhouse is located the ovdan – a reservoir which was one of the largest in the Fortress of the Ovdans.
 This ovdan supplied drinking water not only to the palace, but also to the entire surrounding area.
 This assumption is confirmed by the nearby small, built in the 14th century Chin Mosque, which is believed to have served the residents of the nearby area.
 Ovdan supplied water to the palace bathhouse.

 Ovdan is a spacious reservoir located deep underground, which was ventilated by means of a special vertical shaft.
 Such a structure is typical for most of the ovdans surviving until the present day.
 To descend into the reservoir was possible by a gentle staircase, which was blocked by a lancet arch.

 Water came into the ovdan from a well-kept underground water pipe or kyhryza.
 The water intake structures of this water pipe were quite far from the city.

 In culture

-Images of the Shirvanshahs palace can be found on the works of such artists as Grigory Gagarin, Georgy Hohenfelden, in the photographs of Richard Thiele.
+Images of the Shirvanshahs palace can be found in the works of such artists as Grigory Gagarin, Georgy Hohenfelden, in the photographs of Richard Thiele.
 In 1990, the postage stamp of the USSR, dedicated to the palace, was issued.
 Later, the image of the palace appeared on the postage stamps of the Republic of Azerbaijan.
 Also, Shirvanshah's palace was depicted on an Azerbaijani banknote with a face value of 10,000 manats.
 In June 2022, the Central Bank of Azerbaijan issued a new banknote that also shows Shirvanshahs Palace in the background.
 Description of the palace is found in the novel of Kurban Said "Ali and Nino."